np-guard/vpc-network-config-synthesis/README.md

 1. If a path is given to the `output-dir` flag, a folder will be created.
 There we will create several files (as the number of vpcs), where each file contains the collection relevant to the vpc.
 The file names will be `prefix_vpc`, where prefix is ​​the value received in the `prefix` flag.
 If no value is passed in the `prefix` flag, the file names will be the vpc names.
 2. If path is given to the `output-file` flag, the collection will be written to the given path.
 3. If path is neither given to the `output-file` flag nor the `output-dir` flag, the collection will be written to stdout.
-Note: in options 1 and 3 it is mandatory to bring a value to the `fmt` flag.

 ### Global flags
 ```commandline